The coinage of Apollonia and Dyrrhachium

 - The Roman connection

-- The development of the 'compact model' hypothesis to establish a tentative absolute chronology
+- The 'compact model' hypothesis to establish a tentative absolute chronology

 - Role of the cow-calf type drachms: locally and abroad